 Unfortunately, when you get ad impressions that don’t align with the original purpose of the search query, your click-through rate (CTR) can suffer.
 For more information on using broad match effectively, consult this tutorial.

 From Google’s perspective, “negative keywords” are keywords that let the search engine know where you don’t want your ads to appear.
 This prevents you from wasting money on unwanted clicks and ensures that the traffic you’re getting is relevant and purposeful.

-The ad rank of the advertiser who ranks immediately below you/Quality Score + 1 cent = CPC
+The ad rank of the advertiser who ranks immediately below you / Your Quality Score + 1 cent = Your Price or CPC